 Courtney Shea is a pediatric occupational therapist at the NAPA Center in Boston.
 In her free time, she enjoys being outdoors with her family and their dog Kolana.
 She is often caught overpacking for weekend getaways and adventures.
 If staying local she enjoys long distance runs along the Charles River alongside her husband taking turns pushing their son in a jogging stroller!

 At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike and we offer multidisciplinary treatments integrating physical, occupational, speech, and feeding therapy.
-If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
+If your child needs physical therapy for gross motor delay or any of our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.